KamilKucharsk1/star-wars-battle/README-TESTING.md

 ## Overview

-This document outlines the comprehensive testing strategy for the Star Wars Battle application, implemented according to the PRD requirements for senior-level fullstack development.
+This document outlines the comprehensive testing strategy for the Star Wars Battle application.

 ## ✅ Successfully Implemented Tests